Do you want to fix shopping cart abandonment on your site?

-Many people who abandon their shopping cart want to save the products for consideration on another day.
-So to ensure they return later, it’s a smart move to keep the cart clearly visible.
+Many people who abandon their shopping carts want to save the products for consideration on another day.
+So to ensure they return later, it’s a smart move to keep the cart visible.
 Otherwise, they’ll forget all about it because they can’t see it.

 WooCommerce stores can add a cart icon similar to this by using the WooCommerce Menu Bar Plugin.

-Here’s something for you think about.
-Did you know that asking shoppers to create an account right before checking out can cause them to abandon their cart and leave your site?
+Here’s something for you to think about.
+Did you know that asking shoppers to create an account right before checking out can cause them to abandon their cart, dropping off your site?

-The reason for this is because it’s a lot to ask of a new customer.
+This is because it’s a lot to ask of first-time customers.
 Imagine the following scenario:

 You’ve just found a product you love on a site you’ve never shopped on before.
-When you start the checkout process you’re asked to add your information and then leave the site to confirm your email address.
-Then you have to go back to the site to complete the process of buying your item.
+When you start the checkout process, you’re asked to add your information and then leave the site to confirm your email address.
+Then you have to go back to the site to complete buying your item.

-You need to take that barrier down and you can do this by letting people checkout as a guest.
+You need to take that barrier down, and you can do this by adding a guest checkout option.
 You can always ask them to sign-up after they’ve completed their purchase.

-To enable guest checkout in WooCommerce, simply check the enable guest checkout checkbox.
+To enable guest checkout in WooCommerce, check the enable guest checkout checkbox.

 Reduce the number of hoops shoppers have to jump through by keeping things as simple as possible.